 As the clock strikes midnight on December 31st, many feel pressured to declare life-changing resolutions.
 “This year, I’ll lose weight,” or “I’ll finally save more money.”
 But how often do these resolutions fizzle out by February?

-Perhaps some of these objectives have come from the business world, where they have to be SMART—Specific, Measurable, Achievable, Realistic, and Timebound.
+Perhaps some of these objectives come from the business world, where they must be SMART—Specific, Measurable, Achievable, Realistic, and Time-bound.

 Instead of rigid, all-or-nothing goals, what if you embraced a gentler approach?
-Setting intentions rather than resolutions encourages growth without guilt.
-Intentions focus on how you want to feel and live, creating a more sustainable, meaningful mindset for the year ahead.
+By setting intentions rather than resolutions, it encourages growth without guilt.
+Intentions focus on how you want to feel and live.
+They create a more sustainable, meaningful mindset for the year ahead.

 What Are Intentions?